metrorailings/OwlBlog/content/posts/week-15-circa-picks.md

 **Carolina covers if**
 their offense loses the ball twice at most and their ground game gets rolling against Buffalo's smaller defensive front.

+***

+### Washington @ Eagles (-9)

+***

+#### _Latest Results_

+**_Cowboys_** @ Washington
+**_Eagles_** @ Jets \[BYE\]

+#### _Key Injuries_

+Washington is devastated right now by the COVID bug.
+A whole bunch of starters along their offensive and defensive lines will almost certainly not see any action on the field this Sunday as a result of COVID.
+Honestly, the biggest losses may be stud defensive tackle Jonathan Allen and back-up quarterback Kyle Allen.
+On top of that, Terry McLaurin and JD McKissic are dealing with concussions.
+Even though McLaurin has been practicing, concussions normally keep players sidelined for at least one week, so expect McLaurin not to play.
+In addition, Taylor Heinecke coping with leg injuries of his own, which may effect his mobility against a fierce Philadelphia pass rush.